hypermine-bc/research/aws/travisCI-S3-Github/blog.md

 1. Setting up Git Repo
 2. Setting up Travis account
 3. AWS Setup
-    a.
-Setting up S3
+    * Setting up S3
-    b.
-Creating IAM user for TravisCI
+    * Creating IAM user for TravisCI
-    c.
-Test the IAM user has access to S3 bucket or not
+    * Test the IAM user has access to S3 bucket or not
-        i.
-Installing and using AWS CLI
+        * Installing and using AWS CLI
-        ii.Uploading files to S3 using aws-cli through IAM user
+        * Uploading files to S3 using aws-cli through IAM user
 4. Configuring .travis.yml file in repo